-The Prison Music Project is an album of songs, poems, and raps by nine incarcerated (currently or previously) artists at New Folsom Prison (CSP Sacramento).
-The performers on the album will be a broad cast of musicians and songwriters, including some recordings that were made inside the prison of the writers themselves.
-The writers are Ken Blackburn, Spoon Jackson, Alex Batriz, Samuel Brown, Jacob “Drifter” Allen, Nathen Jackson, Abraham Banks, and Gregory Gadlin.
-It is being produced by Ani DiFranco and Zoe Boekbinder.
-Some of the songs began as poems, in which case the music was written by Zoe Boekbinder and, for one song, by Ani DiFranco.
+The Prison Music Project is an album of songs, poems, and raps by nine incarcerated (currently or previously) artists at New Folsom Prison (California State Prison – Sacramento).
+The project was started by a visiting artist, Zoe Boekbinder, in 2010.
+Zoe has been collaborating with Ani DiFranco, who produced the album, since 2014.
+The writers are Ken Blackburn, Spoon Jackson, Alex Batriz, Samuel Brown, Jacob “Drifter” Allen, Nathen Jackson, Abraham Banks, Bruce Dixon and Gregory Gadlin.

 “I’m feeling like I’m getting something up off of my chest.” said Alex Batriz when asked what he thought about Zoe using his raps on the album.